-Based on our award-winning work in Ryerson’s Intersections, Aegis was selected to develop an identity system, website and print communications for the new research brand.
-CUE’s forward-thinking premise inspired the creative approach — from the wordmark designed as a bold, simple statement with the letter E refashioned to be reminiscent of a three-pronged electrical plug; to the photography, which illustrates urban nighttime scenes using a special time-lapse technique which enhances city lights and activity.
+The Centre for Urban Energy (CUE) at Ryerson University is a confluence of minds with multi-disciplinary expertise from industry, academia and the public sector.
+CUE exists to find innovative, next-generation solutions to keep cities powered.
+Based on our award-winning work in the university’s magazine: Intersections, Ryerson asked us to develop an identity system, website and print communications for the new research brand.
+CUE’s forward-thinking premise inspired the creative approach — from the wordmark designed as a bold, simple statement with the letter E reminiscent of a three-pronged electrical plug to the photography, which illustrates urban night time scenes using a special time-lapse technique.